jessex/shrtn/README.md

 conversion based on the amount of characters eligible for our shortened URL codes.
 The output is the handy, convenient, (and hopefully shiny) new short URL!

+For more information on implementation and all that jazz, check out <a href="http://essexj.posterous.com/writing-a-url-shortener-in-python">this post</a> where I walk-through the system.

 ## Instructions

 shrtn.py contains the core logic of the actual shortening engine while the